 Custodial costs.
-The \$2.0 million, or 11%, increase in custodial costs was due to an increase in the average daily balance of HSA cash with yield, which increased from \$6.9 billion for the fiscal year ended January 31, 2020 to \$8.6 billion for the fiscal year ended January 31, 2021.
-The increase was partially offset by a lower average interest rate paid on HSA cash with yield, which decreased from 0.22% for the fiscal year ended January 31, 2020 to 0.19% for the fiscal year ended January 31, 2021.
+The \$2.3 million, or 12%, increase in custodial costs was due to an increase in the average daily balance of HSA cash with yield, which increased from \$8.6 billion for the fiscal year ended January 31, 2021 to \$10.5 billion for the fiscal year ended January 31, 2022 and an associated increase in interest retained by HSA members, partially offset by a lower average annualized rate of interest retained by HSA members on HSA cash with yield, which decreased from 0.19% for the fiscal year ended January 31, 2021 to 0.17% for the fiscal year ended January 31, 2022.

 Interchange costs.
-The \$0.8 million, or 4%, increase in interchange costs was primarily due to an overall increase in average Total Accounts, which increased primarily due to the inclusion for the full period of accounts added through the WageWorks Acquisition, partially offset by a decrease in card spend per account as a result of the local government restrictions in response to the COVID-19 pandemic.
+The \$2.2 million, or 12%, increase in interchange costs was due to increased spend per account compared to the COVID-19 pandemic lows and an increase in accounts.

 Total cost of revenue.
 As we continue to add Total Accounts, we expect that our cost of revenue will increase in dollar amount to support our Network Partners, Clients, and members.
-Cost of revenue will continue to be affected by a number of different factors, including our ability to scale our service delivery, Network Partner implementation, account management functions, and the impact of the COVID-19 pandemic.
+We expect our cost of revenue to increase as a percentage of our total revenue, primarily due to the inclusion of Further's results of operations and expected increases in stock-based compensation.
+Cost of revenue will continue to be affected by a number of different factors, including our ability to scale our service delivery, Network Partner implementation, account management functions, realized synergies, and the impact of the COVID-19 pandemic.